Find Cheap Auto Insurance Quotes in Your Area

 - How the insurer will calculate a claim settlement in the event of a total loss

-- How the insurer will calculate your gap waiver refund if you decide to cancel the policy
+- How the insurer will calculate your gap waiver refund if you cancel the policy

-- The procedure to cancel your debt cancellation agreement, if you choose to do so
+- How to cancel your debt cancellation agreement, if you choose to do so

 - A debt cancellation request form

-- Evidence of the loss or damages, as well as details on payments you've received, either from your own insurer or the other party's, if another person was at-fault for the damage to your car—this lets your gap insurance provider know how much money is still owed.
+- Evidence of the loss or damage, plus details of payments received from your insurer or the other party's, if the other person was at-fault

 - If the damages fell under your comprehensive or collision insurance coverage, verification of your insurance deductible

-- A copy of the damage estimate for your car—you may have to first obtain one if this evidence is requested.
+- A copy of the damage estimate for your car—you may have to obtain one if this is requested

 If your claim is approved, your gap insurance company will issue you a settlement amount based upon the remaining installment payments on your loan.
 There's a limited set of reasons a gap insurance provider can deny a claim in Texas, including:

-- The driver was involved in an illegal or grossly negligent act which cause the total loss.
+- The driver was involved in an illegal or grossly negligent act which caused the total loss.